 In addition to having a great organic presence on the platform, Gushers TikTok ads are some of the best.
 They really take the mantra of “Don’t make ads, make TikToks” to heart.
 Their first ad featured a boy fishing with Gushers captioned “Worms catch fish… Gushers catch friends?!” made a big splash and blew up their comments section.
 Users were asking if the video was even an ad because it looked like a post that would be on the “For You” page organically.

-Similar to the Pepsi campaign above the Cheetos #DejaTuHuella campaign encouraged users to show the world “what they are fuego ????” at, whether it’s “film, fashion, art, dance, or food.”
+Similar to the Pepsi campaign above, the Cheetos #DejaTuHuella campaign encouraged users to show the world “what they are fuego” at, whether it’s film, fashion, art, dance, or food.”
 The campaign surrounded Cheetos’ new product releases focused on their iconic, finger-staining, Flamin’ Hot Cheetos.
-The campaign hashtag translated literally into “leave your mark” or “leave your heat” and was accompanied by a Bad Bunny song right on the tailwinds of him being announced as the most listened to artist of 2020 according to Spotify’s year end Wrapped streaming report.
-The campaign is still relatively new [as of 12/16] but has 120 million views and growing.
+The campaign hashtag translated literally into “leave your mark” or “leave your heat” and was accompanied by a Bad Bunny song right on the tailwinds of him being announced as the most listened to artist of 2020 according to Spotify’s year-end Wrapped streaming report.
 Earlier in the year Cheetos also ran the #CantTouchThisChallenge which gave users a creative outlet to showcase their best “Cheetle” covered fingers rendition to the TikTok community.

 This is one of the best TikTok ad examples that involve a brand takeover.
-Their marketing team at Mercedes-Benz knew to get Gen Z’ers and Millenials engaged in a unique way by getting them moved with a unique campaign.
+Their marketing team at Mercedes-Benz knew to get Gen Z’ers and Millenials engaged, they’d need to get them involved in a unique campaign.
 To promote their #MBStarChallenge Hashtag Challenge (that included its own branded effect), they released high-quality Brand Takeover ads, along with a mix of In-Feed ads that used user-generated content.